 - Head out to the closest orchard for an apple picking picnic.

 - Go to a harvest festival.

-	- Take a tailgate picnic to a professional or college football game in your area.
+- Join a tailgate party at a professional or college football game in your area.

 - Play a game of touch football.